 Starbucks Iced London Fog

-Just like cold-brewed coffee, cold-brewed tea takes a long time to make, but one taste and you know it is worth it.
+Just like cold-brewed coffee, cold-brewed tea takes a long time to make, but once you taste it, you know it is worth it.

-How to Make Iced London Fog Tea Latte
+How to Make an Iced London Fog Tea Latte

 - Place four tea bags or four teaspoons of loose tea in a pitcher.

-- Mix 4 ounces brewed tea, 4 ounces cold milk, and 2 ounces of vanilla simple syrup to make a single serving of iced London Fog tea.
+- Mix 4 ounces of brewed tea, 4 ounces of cold milk, and 2 ounces of vanilla simple syrup to make a single serving of iced London Fog tea.

 - Pour the mixture over ice cubes and serve.